 Step 3: Track and Respond Promptly

 You can monitor your application’s progress online.
 If Finnish immigration requests additional documents or clarification, respond quickly to avoid delays.
-The Finnish Immigration Service usually decides student residence permits within a month, but you should apply early to allow extra time..
+Processing times vary.
+Some applications may be decided in about one month after biometrics, but longer processing times are possible.

 Step 4: Receive Your Permit (and D-Visa, if Eligible)